 General Billy Mitchell was court martialed in the 1920s for his unflattering comments about the deplorable state of the military.
 One of his comments that got him into trouble was the ridiculous claim that military preparedness was so bad that he fully expected the Empire of Japan to attack Pearl Harbor.
 His problem was that he was right nearly 20 years too early.

 An alternative theory, which is even accepted by some supporters of FDR, is that while the attack itself was unexpected, Japan's hostility wasn't.
-In 1940, the US government prohibited iron and scrap steel exports to Japan, and in 1940 it also restricted oil exports, froze Japan's funds in the US, and initiated the Lend-Lease program in support of the Allies against the Axis powers, all the while demanding Japan's withdrawal from China and Indochina.
+In 1940, the US government prohibited iron and scrap steel exports to Japan, and in 1940 it also restricted oil exports (the US in those days was a major oil exporter, and Japan was heavily reliant on American oil), froze Japan's funds in the US, and initiated the Lend-Lease program in support of the Allies against the Axis powers, all the while demanding Japan's withdrawal from China and Indochina.
 Some folks argue that this was all designed to put an end to American neutrality without causing a public backlash by getting one of the Axis powers to declare war on the US.
-It hinges on the express aim of the U.S. aim of aiding Britain, which FDR did want to do.
-War with Japan with that aim is idiotic, and even Hitler knew it.
-(Also, the object was to provoke Germany to declare war, not Japan.)
-Of course, these actions were done in part as a response to Japan's monstrous conduct in China, so they were justified in that respect.
+It hinges on the express aim of the U.S. aim of aiding Britain, which FDR did want to do; this was taking a rather big gamble that Hitler would join Japan in any war against the US—otherwise, trying to provoke Japan to save Britain would be a fool's errand.
+(Incidentally, Hitler was well aware that the provocations against Japan were directed at trying to get the US in the war against Germany.)
+As it turned out, Germany did declare war against the US, although there was nothing in the agreements with Japan that required it to do so, meaning that if the theory is true, FDR's gamble paid off.
+Of course, FDR's actions against Japan before Pearl Harbor were also done in part as a response to Japan's monstrous conduct in China, so they were justified in that respect.